 These traffic volumes are anticipated to increase in the future to a modest degree due to general regional growth and development.

 Since the US Rt.
 41 and IL Rt.
-176 interchange experiences considerable daily traffic congestion and notable safety concerns, the Village, in coordination with the Illinois Department of Transportation (IDOT), the Lake County Division of Transportation (LCDOT), and Shields Township, has initiated Phase I Engineering and Environmental Studies (Phase I Study) to evaluate alternatives to improve the safety and operations of the interchange in compliance with federal project development procedures.
-Additional information concerning the Phase I Study is available below or by contacting Village Engineer George Russell at 847-283-6884.
+176 interchange experiences considerable daily traffic congestion and notable safety concerns, the Village, in coordination with the Illinois Department of Transportation (IDOT), the Lake County Division of Transportation (LCDOT) and Shields Township, has completed a Phase I Engineering and Environmental Study (Phase I Study) to evaluate alternatives to improve the safety and operations of the interchange in compliance with federal project development procedures.
+Additional information concerning the Phase I Study is available below or by contacting Village Engineer Jeff Hansen at 847-283-6884.

 Public Involvement Plan

 The Public Involvement Plan (PIP) is a guide for implementing stakeholder involvement for the Phase 1 Study.
-The PIP will be used as a blueprint for defining methods and tools to educate and engage all stakeholders in the decision-making process.
+The PIP is used as a blueprint for defining methods and tools to educate and engage all stakeholders in the decision-making process.
 It has been designed to ensure that stakeholders are provided a number of opportunities to be informed and engaged as the project progresses.
+The complete process for the Phase I is provided below:

 Meeting #4 - Informational Public Meeting